Tom Shipley Bio

 THOMAS SHIPLEY was born on April 1st, 1941 in Mineral Ridge, Ohio.
 He grew up listening to early rock ‘n’ roll and played trumpet in high school.
 He gave up his trumpet for guitar after hearing Pete Seeger and falling in love with folk music.
 While in college Tom played "open mic" nights at various beatnik coffee houses.
 After college he hit the road and played the American folk circuit including venues in Canada.

-Three years before they would team up in L.A., Tom met Michael Brewer at The Blind Owl coffee house in Kent, Ohio in 1964.
-Tom and Michael occasionally crossed paths on the folk circuit over the next three years.
-When Tom drifted into L.A. in 1967, he looked up Michael and ended up renting a house around the corner from Michael's.
+Tom first met his future musical partner Michael Brewer at the Blind Owl Coffee House in Kent, Ohio in 1964.
+Over the next three years Tom and Michael occasionally crossed paths on the folk circuit.
+When Tom drifted into L.A. in 1967 to check out the emerging west coast music scene, he looked up Michael and ended up renting a house around the corner from Michael's.
 Tom's next door neighbor was Jimmy Messina.
 Tom first recorded a single with Ruthann Friedman under the group name of The Garden Club, although the single failed to attract much attention.
-Tom was splitting time writing songs with Friedman in David Crosby’s basement and also working on songs with Brewer.
+Tom was splitting time writing songs with Friedman in David Crosby’s basement and also working on songs with Michael Brewer.

 Michael already had a gig as a songwriter for Good Sam Music, a publishing offshoot of A&M records, and soon Tom was also hired as a staff writer for Good Sam.
-As staff songwriters, Brewer & Shipley wrote songs that were recorded by Glenn Yarbrough, The Nitty Gritty Dirt Band, The Poor, The Afex, The Black Sheep, H.P.
+As staff songwriters, Brewer & Shipley wrote songs that were recorded by The Nitty Gritty Dirt Band, Glenn Yarbrough, The Poor, H.P.
 Lovecraft, Noel Harrison, and Bobby Rydell.
 Their demo tapes for the publishing company exhibited such a sound and style of their own, that A&M suggested they record their songs themselves.
-Their debut album Brewer & Shipley/Down In L.A. was released in 1968 on A&M Records.
+Their debut album Brewer & Shipley Down In L.A. was released in 1968 on A&M Records.
 Jimmy Messina and Leon Russell were musicians on their first album.

-Even with friends making it in groups like The Association, The Byrds, and Buffalo Springfield, Tom & Michael were fed up with life on the coast, so they headed back to the mid-west.
-They made Kansas City, Missouri their home, and with friends, formed a company named Good Karma Productions.
+Even with a debut album and friends making it big in groups like The Byrds, Buffalo Springfield, and The Association, Tom & Michael were fed up with life on the coast, so they left L.A. even before their album was released.
+They made Kansas City, Missouri their new home, and with friends, formed a company named Good Karma Productions.
 Brewer & Shipley were signed to a new recording contract with Buddha Records in New York City.
-They recorded four albums for that label Weeds, Tarkio, Shake Off The Demon, and Rural SpaceTarkio
+They recorded four albums for that label Weeds,

 photo: Pete Sefcik